winstonhoseadriggins/fale.io/content/about.md

 no_comments: true
 ---

-Fabio Alessandro Locati is an Italian Solution Architect consultant.
+Fabio Alessandro Locati is a Solution Architect consultant, public speaker, entrepreneur, author and Open Source contributor.
 His main areas of expertise are Linux, security, cloud technologies, databases, networking, and data centers.

 With more than 10 years of working experience in the field, he has experienced different IT roles, technologies, and languages.